koengr/QCforBusiness/_applications/chemistry.md

 have well-understood quantum methods, and computational outputs have a significant commercial and societal impact.
 Unfortunately, there is yet another catch - innovation never comes so easily.
-[A recent article](https://arxiv.org/abs/2407.11235)[^58] quotes that industrial production of a ton of Ammonia costs around 26 GJ of energy, compared to at least 24 GJ (estimated) in bacteria.
+[A recent article](https://arxiv.org/abs/2407.11235)[^63] quotes that industrial production of a ton of Ammonia costs around 26 GJ of energy, compared to at least 24 GJ (estimated) in bacteria.
 This is indeed not the massive reduction we were hoping for.
 The article concludes that perhaps the true value lies in a better understanding of this process:

-> *“The chemical motivation to study nitrogenase is thus less to produce
+> *‘The chemical motivation to study nitrogenase is thus less to produce
 > an energy-efficient replacement of the Haber-Bosch process but rather
 > because it is an interesting system in its own right, and perhaps it
 > may motivate how to understand and design other catalysts that can
 > activate and break the nitrogen-nitrogen triple-triple bond under
-> ambient conditions.”*
+> ambient conditions.’*

 As a final note, we want to stress that quantum computers do not magically spit out recipes for fertilisers, nor for medicines,